Logo

 June 2012 - May 2019

-I worked developing the server side of highly successful mobile games, with millions of daily active users.
-During 5 years in a 5 people team and for a year in a different project in a 2-person team.
+At Social Point, I developed the server side of highly successful mobile games, catering to millions of daily active users.
+I worked in a 5-person team for 5 years and later in a 2-person team for a year.

 Personal projects

 These are some of my personal projects.
-Most things I develop as side projects don't end up anywhere and only serve as learning experiences, which are very valuable, but these are the ones I think are worth sharing the most
+Most things I develop as side projects don't end up anywhere and only serve as learning experiences, but these are the ones I think are worth sharing the most:

 Drift Survivors - 2023